 Dr. Lauren Weber Wolf, DSW, MSW, LCSW

-Lauren Wolf, DSW, MSW, LCSW (she/her) is a doctor of social work and licensed clinical social worker with 20 years of experience in community agencies, hospitals, medical clinics, and physical medicine rehabilitation settings.
+Lauren Wolf, DSW, MSW, LCSW (she/her) is a doctor of social work and licensed clinical social worker with 20 years of experience in hospitals, outpatient medical & physical medicine rehabilitation clinics, inpatient rehabilitation facilities/acute rehabilitation, and community agencies.
 She has served individuals and families across the lifespan, bringing a holistic and compassionate lens to her practice.
+She is proud to be a professional member of the Aging Life Care Association® and a new proud Rotarian committed to the motto "Service Above Self."

 Dr. Wolf began her career as a prevention educator at a sexual assault center, where she developed a deep commitment to advocacy and healing.
 During her Master of Social Work program at the University of Illinois at Chicago, she specialized in healthcare and aging, inspired by close relationships with her grandparents and great-grandparents.
 An internship in a hospital setting solidified her passion for supporting older adults and people with disabilities.
 Dr. Wolf also has extensive experience working with women, children, and youth facing health and trauma-related challenges.

-In 2013, Dr. Wolf participated in a transformative international social work exchange, which ignited her passion for citizen diplomacy and global social work education.
-These experiences shaped her lifelong learning journey and broadened her commitment to serving individuals and families through a global, equity-centered perspective.
+In 2013, Dr. Wolf participated in a transformative international social work exchange.
+This opportunity ignited her passion for citizen diplomacy and global social work education.
+The experiences shaped her lifelong learning journey and her commitment to serving with a global, equity-centered philosophy.

 More recently, Dr. Wolf served in multiple roles at the Shirley Ryan AbilityLab in Chicago, an acute rehabilitation hospital and affiliated outpatient clinics.
 She supported individuals and families navigating serious illness, injuries, disabilities, and trauma.
 Her work with survivors of gun violence and their families inspired her doctoral research, completed in 2024 at Millersville University of Pennsylvania.
 Her research and dissertation focused on social workers’ knowledge, attitudes, beliefs, and practices related to community gun violence in Chicago.